 Canvas Support - Call, visit, email, or make an appointment!

-Please fill out the course merge form for the specific term below, we recommend requesting course merges as early as possible.
-Please note the deadlines below.
+Please fill out the course merge form for the applicable 2019 term below.
+We recommend requesting course merges as early as possible, however the merge might not be completed until close to the start of the term.
+Please note the deadlines for merges, by term.

 Please feel free to start working in one of your courses while you wait for the merge, in the form there is an opportunity to let us know which CRN you will be working on so we can save that content during the merge process.

 - Canvas Home - start here to log into the Canvas System